jwoudenberg/rvn/README.md

 # .rvn (Raven)

-RVN is a serialization format based of [Roc].
+Raven is to [Roc] as JSON is to JavaScript.
-Any Roc value is valid RVN.
+Any Roc value that does not contain functions is valid Raven.

-This means you can serialize to and from files with contents like this:
+This means you can serialize to and from data like this:

 ```roc
 {